Documentation

 Who builds and operates Treebeard?

 Treebeard is built and operated by Patrick Burns.
-It is an experimental project powered by the Treebeard Operating Swarm — a team of over a dozen specialized AI agents that automate discovery, rating, content, support, and monitoring.
+It is an experimental project that uses a team of specialized AI agents to automate discovery, rating, content, support, and monitoring.

 Why does the AI agent economy need ratings?